Share on your favorite

 Mercy - Compassion and forgiveness shown towards someone, especially when punishment is deserved.

-歴 means "history, chronicle, record."
+歴 means "history, pass through, calendar."

 Sequentially - One after another, in a sequence.